 Continuation of the BMX Parts page.
-Yes, more Old and Mid School BMX goodies!
+Yes, more Old and Mid School BMX goodies by Johnson Precision Products ( JP BMX ), Crupi, Dia-Compe, Suzue and Takagi plus more!
 Do you need info and/or pictures of a certain part?
 If so post up a request on my Facebook page and I will check to see if I have anything in the archives I can share.
 Thanks, ride-on!

 JP Precision Products mid school BMX gooseneck.
 Made in the mid 1990’s this is a “Pro” size JP stem in factory Polished aluminum finish.
 It has a heat treated 1″ quill designed for most 21mm BMX forks such as SE Racing Landing Gear.
 This stem is new old stock ( NOS ) with original hardware and has been sold on Ebay.
 Very heavy duty stem beautifully crafted.
-JP doesn’t make stems anymore unfortunately.
-Profile Racing makes a super nice Retro quill stem but are not always in stock.
+JP BMX doesn’t make parts anymore unfortunately, the last BMX items that they made were in the late 90’s or possibly early 2000’s.
+Profile Racing makes a super nice Retro quill stem, although they are not always in stock.
 You can check inventory to see if it’s available.

 Von Giese Precision Components made some awesome parts and here is a Mini BMX Stem with Zero Offset.
 This Vg gooseneck is from the mid 90’s which makes it a first generation VG Part.
 Not many of these around, way cool part that is super light weight.
 It’s all aluminum with steel allen bolts.
 Perfect for the smaller rider with a micro mini, mini, or possibly junior.
 It does have a weight limit of 90 pounds so wouldn’t work too well for many Expert racers.
 This stem was anodized green at one point in time but was in very rough condition.
 Decided it would be better to polish out all the ugliness than to leave this gooseneck a mess.
 Super clean now!